 Onward by bus

 If you aren’t ready to get the tram back yet, bus 22X towards Barnsley can be boarded in Parkgate, along the route there is Something Brew Inn at Rawmarsh, the award winning Wath Tap micropub in Wath on Dearne and the Anglers Rest (Geeves brewery’s tap pub) at Wombwell to visit as well as a choice of venues in Barnsley town centre.
-Buses and trains are available from Barnsley Interchange to Sheffield or alternatively return to Rotherham for the tram.
+Buses (2 or X17) and trains are available from Barnsley Interchange to Sheffield or alternatively return to Rotherham for the tram.

 Tram Only Dayrider – offers unlimited travel on Supertram services including tram train.